-Our school week includes daily prayers, RE Lessons, Relationship and Health Education, Mass, Collective Worship including the Wednesday Word celebrations and regular discussion throughout the day about the Bible and the life of Jesus.
+Our school week includes daily prayers, RE Lessons, Relationship and Health Education, Mass, Collective Worship and regular discussion throughout the day about the Bible and the life of Jesus.

 Magic moments are used in Reception as an opportunity to share great news about the children.
 Please send them in regularly as they support your children's learning and are a great focus for a talking point.
 If you require any more please ask a member of staff who will happily hand them over.
 The magic moments are displayed in the classroom and then used in the children's individual profile.

-We also use an online learning journey called 'Tapestry' to evidence the learning that takes place.
-We ask that parents log into this account and engage, by commenting on their child's uploads and successes, viewing and using the recommended websites, accessing home- learning but to also share their own photos to show what learning is taking place at home.
-Communications from staff are also sent via Tapestry so we please ask that you regularly access the facility.
+We also use the online learning journey 'Tapestry' to evidence the learning that takes place for all of the children.
+We ask that parents/carers log into this account and engage, by commenting on their child's uploads and successes, viewing and using the recommended websites, accessing home- learning but to also share their own photographs to show what learning is taking place at home.
+Communications from staff are also sent via Tapestry so we please ask that you regularly access this facility.

-This term we are very excited to be learning many new skills in our physical developments lessons.
+This term we are very excited to be learning many new skills in our physical developments lessons, our focus is Dance.
 Please ensure that children come into school each Tuesday dressed in their full PE kit.
 School uniforms will not be needed on this day.

 We use the outside classroom daily so please ensure that your child has a coat and suitable footwear in school.
 We ask that a waterproof, warm coat, hat, scarf and gloves are provided through the winter months and sun cream is applied before school during the spring and summer months, when the temperatures begin to rise.
 We will provide a school sun hat for all children to wear while they are at school.
 Wellington boots are a MUST, all year around, due to our wonderful erratic British weather.
 We ask that a pair are left at school, on your child's personal peg, to ensure that all children have equal opportunities to use the outdoor space in all types of weather.